 When you look at the above photo, it’s hard to imagine her being an alcoholic out of depression.
 The photo was taken in the year that she died, February 8 to be exact.
 The actor on the far right is Matt Stadelmann.
 They were in a rehearsal for Lisa Loomer’s Homefree.
 It was another Denver production.
 Speaking of Denver, the Modern Muse Theatre Company shared a Facebook video of Shana on December 10.
 The video was taken in March at the Denver Center for the Performing Arts where she is dancing with the daughter of Karen Pittman.
 The Modern Muse Theatre Company posted the video with a message: “Send prayers and light to our bright and beautiful Shana Dowdeswell, who is in a coma.”

 Shana’s best friend from high school, Brian Cluney, posted on December 13: “Today, God took an angel to Heaven.
 She was the most caring, loving, talented, beautiful girl that I have ever met in my life.
 My life without her will never be the same.
 But I will thank God everyday for putting her in my life.
 Shana was one of my best friends in the world and knew everything about me.
 She had more confidence in me than I had in myself.
-She was that friend who you could tell anything too, and not only did she hear you but she truly listened because her heart of gold was so big.
+She was that friend who you could tell anything to, and not only did she hear you but she truly listened because her heart of gold was so big.
 She cared and loved all of her friends and family.
-To Shana, I know you can hear me and I know your watching over me now.
+To Shana, I know you can hear me and I know you’re watching over me now.
 I love you with all my heart and I will never forget you.
 And although your not physically here with me, you will live on in my memories and in my heart.
 We will always be together.
 This isn’t a “good bye” this a “see you later” I love you eternally with all my heart.
 Mwah babe!!!!!”

 On December 13 in 2014, Shana’s best friend had posted the following: “Two years ago, God took my best friend to Heaven.
-Recently I saw rent and could think of nothing but that one day where we sang “Light my Candle” in the street and a woman came up to us and said we sang beautifully together.
+Recently I saw Rent and could think of nothing but that one day where we sang “Light my Candle” in the street and a woman came up to us and said we sang beautifully together.
 I remember the day you passed, I was crying in my car and a single shooting star passed over.
 I’d like to think that was you telling me wherever you are, you’re okay.
 I would give anything in this world to have you back, and although you’re gone…my love for you and our memories we shared will never be forgotten.
 I love you Shana Elizabeth Dowdeswell always and forever. #bestfriends #myheart #truelove”